 Why Do We Partner with Coda Coffee?

-Because They Have a Social Conscious
+Because They Have a Social Conscience

 Women’s Bean Project is comprised of many more individuals and organizations than the ones that work inside our building each day.
 The network of organizations and companies that support our work has ties nationwide.
 Without these partners, we wouldn’t be able to produce our products, provide our programming, and ultimately, fulfill our mission of helping women toward self-sufficiency.